 Conclusion

+Proposal #1: Both multi-satellite and single satellite simulations should be considered for calibration and performance evaluation.

-Proposal : The following tables are proposed for agreement on SLS assumptions for calibration :
+Proposal #2: The following tables are proposed for agreement on SLS assumptions for calibration :

 Table X.1 and X.2 define the 2 sets of satellite parameters to be considered as the baseline for SLS.